 The Impact of Choices

 As in most things, this debate is not black and white.
-While the vast majority of professionals and researchers agree that drug addiction is a disease that impacts the way people make decisions, that doesn’t mean that we don’t have many choices.
+While most professionals and researchers agree that drug addiction is a disease that impacts the way people make decisions, that doesn’t mean that we don’t have many choices.

 For example, anxiety and depression are diseases, even though they impact the brain more than the body.
 One can’t choose to have or not have depression.
 However, they do have choices about treatment.
 For example, choosing to continue therapy and medications is a way to prevent another depressive episode.

-While addicts and alcoholics might not be able to decide to stop once they start, they have the power to choose recovery and seek help from treatment centers.
+While addicts and alcoholics might not decide to stop once they start, they have the power to choose recovery and seek help from treatment centers.

 No doubt, seeing drug addiction as a disease is still controversial.
 After all, only 1 in 5 opioid addicts seek specialized treatment.
 Less than 1 in 5 people associates drug addiction with a friend, co-worker, or neighbor.
 The stigma linked to drug addiction continues to keep people away from addiction treatment.